vivaria/edisonrul.ing/docs/source/cards/s/sword-of-deep-seated.md

 ### Card Rulings

-●Sword of Deep-Seated's second effect is a Trigger Effect.
+*   Sword of Deep-Seated's second effect is a Trigger Effect.
-●If your Sangan equipped with your Sword of Deep-Seated is sent to the GY, the effect of Sangan and Sword of Deep-Seated form a Chain.
+*   If your Sangan equipped with your Sword of Deep-Seated is sent to the GY, the effect of Sangan and Sword of Deep-Seated form a Chain.
 You decide their order on the Chain.
-●If Sword of Deep-Seated is sent to the GY while resolving Reasoning, its effect starts a new Chain after you finish resolving Reasoning.
+*   If Sword of Deep-Seated is sent to the GY while resolving Reasoning, its effect starts a new Chain after you finish resolving Reasoning.